What is Fitness to Practise?

 - - Allowed to continue on their programme, under certain conditions

-- - Be required to repeat parts of programme
+- - Be required to repeat parts of their programme

 - - Be required to interrupt studies